ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 Read and review the code.
 Copy the output from the prompt and paste it into a new file: file_renamer.py.
 Test the code by opening a Terminal window, and execute the following command python file_renamer.py.

-NOTE: When prompting for (Python) code in the Language Studio in Vefiex AI, you will have to click on the ‘Markdown’ button.
-Otherwise you will receive plain text which is missing the proper indenting of lines, which is impofiant for running Python code.
+NOTE: When prompting for (Python) code in the Language Studio in Vertex AI, you will have to click on the 'Markdown' button.
+Otherwise you will receive plain text which is missing the proper indenting of lines, which is important for running Python code.

 ### Prompts for debugging and reviewing code

 Let’s manually write some edits to the code of Table 18.
 It should prompt the user for the filename prefix, and write this prefix in upper case characters.
 See the example code in Snippet *3, but what a bummer.
 It now returns Python errors!

-Doh!
-That looks like a bug:

-Let’s see if we can ask the large language model to debug and review code.
-Have a look into Table 19:

-These improvements make the code more robust and flexible while also making it easier to read and understand...
-(The response was truncated because it has reached the token limit.
-Try to increase the token limit if you need a longer response.)

 That’s great.
 Not only did it tell me how to solve the problem, it also figured out that my code had more bugs and how to solve them, too.
 The last part of the prompt gave suggestions to improve the code in general.